Get answers to the most frequently asked questions here.

 As any future application will be for an installed capacity of greater than 50MW it is considered a Nationally Significant Infrastructure Project (NSIP).
 The process for NSIP's is clearly set out by the Planning Inspectorate.

-The project is currently in its early development stage where we have identified a development area and have carried out initial on-site studies to help us understand it's potential.
+The Project is currently in its early development stage where we have identified a development area and have carried out initial on-site studies to help us understand it's potential.
 Many of these studies are ongoing.
 Initial discussions have been held with the East Riding of Yorkshire Council and the Planning Inspectorate (PINS).
 We will then engage with a range of local stakeholders during the non-statutory consultation period.

-You can ask us questions or give your views on the project now by contacting us.
+You can ask us questions or give your views on the Project now by contacting us.

 This site has been carefully selected as part of a detailed feasibility process.
 The assessment includes, planning and environmental designations, solar irradiance and access to the electricity grid.

-The project will connect into the National Grid's existing 400KV transmission substation at Thornton, via underground cables.
+The Project will connect into the National Grid's existing 400KV transmission substation at Thornton, via underground cables.

 The underground cable route from the solar farm to the grid connection point is still being determined.
 We have identified a grid corridor search area that we are currently investigating.